uttamchoudhary/ng-custom-select/projects/ng-select/README.md

 # Angular Custom Dropdown

 > Create customizable Angular 6 dropdown that can works as either select or datalist with no constraints on styles.
-Dropdown can be used as form element or independent element. `formControl` or `ngModel` can be used on this for bindings.
+Dropdown can be used as form element or independent element. `formConrol` or `ngModel` can be used on this for bindings.
 Support 2-way binding.

 ## Installation